AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 You can also [enable in-line references](#insert-fragment-references) to other Content Fragments by checking the **Allow Fragment Reference** and configuring the **Allowed Content Fragment Models**.

-Check the **Translatable** box, if the content will be localized.
+Check the **Translatable** box, if the content is to be localized.
 Only Rich Text and Plain Text can be localized.
 See [working with localized content for more details](./localized-content.md).

 ## Rich text response with GraphQL API